oxtna/dotfiles/README.md

 # My dotfiles

-There's not much to say about this to be honest.
+There's not much else to say about this to be honest.

 ## What do I use?